JenniferHJones/liri-node-app/README.md

 # liri-node-app

 ## Description
 LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and returns data.
+This is a command line node app that takes in parameters and returns data.

 ## Technology
 * Node.js